alexglv/webpack-in-5min-vuejs/README.md

 Remove this if you are not using Stylus.

-##### # deep-assign
+##### # lodash.merge

 Upon bundling your app, `webpack.config.dev.js` or `webpack.config.prod.js` first requires `webpack.config.common.js`
 as its basic webpack configuration, and combine it with the environment specific configurations.
 Due to the limitation of `Object.assign` which allows you to create only the shallow copy of the objects combined,
-we need a tool to deep copy objects.
+we need a tool to deep merge objects.
 Remove this package if you have alternative ways to distinguish
-environment specific settings, or want to replace it with some other deep copy tools (like `underscore`).
+environment specific settings, or want to replace it with some other deep merge tools.

 ##### # yargs